failmap/failmap/docs/source/topics/development/development.md

 ## FAQ

-### The failmap command won't start and i get some weird errors...?
+### The web security map command won't start and i get some weird errors...?
 Make sure you've got an up to date development environment.
 You can do so by running the following commands:

 Rebuild the environment: